ghc-proposals/ghc-proposals/GRC.rst

 Motivation
 ----------

-We are motivated to adopt an explicit code of conduct for several reasons
+We are motivated to adopt a set of guidelines for respectful communication for several reasons

 * Diversity and inclusion.
 We recognize that the Haskell community, echoing the technology industry more generally, skews white and male.
 We see it as our